A Direct Proof of the Short-Side Advantage in Random Matching Markets: Our Result

 \begin{theorem} Consider a random matching market, where the preference lists of each of the $n+1$ doctors and each of the $n$ hospitals are sampled uniformly and independently at random.
-Then, a.a.s.\ the doctor-proposal deferred-acceptance algorithm produces a stable matching where each hospital is matched to a doctor it ranks at the order of $\log n$ on average and each doctor is matched to a hospital they ranks at the order of $\frac{n}{\log n}$ on average. \end{theorem}
+Then, the doctor-proposing deferred-acceptance algorithm produces a stable matching $\mu$ where each hospital is matched to a doctor it ranks at the order of $\log n$ on average and each doctor is matched to a hospital it ranks at the order of $\frac{n}{\log n}$ on average, a.a.s.
+In other words, a.a.s.